Contents

 1. Evaluating Coding Agents

 How do we objectively measure an LLM’s ability to engineer software?
-This remains a highly debated topic.
+This remains a highly debated topic across both academia and industry.

-Early datasets like HumanEval and MBPP (2021) focus on completing Python functions given docstrings and unit tests.
+Early datasets like HumanEval and MBPP (2021) primarily evaluate models on completing isolated Python functions, given docstrings and basic unit tests.
 However, Data Contamination is a fatal flaw.
-For instance, researchers found that 65.4% of instances in the MBPP test set already existed on sites like GeeksforGeeks.
-If a model memorized these during pre-training, the benchmark is no longer a valid test of reasoning.
+For instance, researchers found that a staggering 65.4% of instances in the MBPP test set already existed on public sites like GeeksforGeeks.
+If a model has memorized these problem solutions during pre-training, the benchmark is no longer a valid test of reasoning.

 1.2 Finer-Grained and Anti-Contamination Benchmarks

-To reflect true capabilities, new benchmarks evaluate deeper reasoning:
+To reflect true capabilities, new benchmarks evaluate deeper reasoning and strict contamination defense:

-• MHPP: Evaluates models across 7 fine-grained challenge types, including Commonsense, Distraction (lengthy redundant info), Redefinition, and Cornercases.
-This demands rigorous text and code joint reasoning.
+• MHPP: Evaluates models across 7 fine-grained challenge types, including Commonsense, Codesense, Distraction (lengthy redundant info), Redefinition, Cornercases, Shortcut, and Complexity.
+This demands rigorous text and code joint reasoning to extract essential information from irrelevant contexts.

 • LiveCodeBench: Built specifically to thwart contamination.
-It collects competitive programming problems (LeetCode, AtCoder) released after a specific date.
-Notably, testing showed a stark performance drop in some open-source models on problems published after their training cutoff (e.g., September 2023), whereas GPT models remained stable, exposing the reality of data memorization.
+It collects competitive programming problems (from LeetCode, AtCoder, Codeforces) released after a specific date.
+Notably, testing showed a stark performance drop in certain open-source models on problems published after their training cutoff (e.g., September 2023), whereas GPT models remained stable, exposing the harsh reality of data memorization in open-source evaluations.

 1.3 From Algorithms to Real Repositories: SWE-Bench